 Kieren speaks on confidence, happiness, and social media.

 From conferences to schools, with audiences of all ages, Kieren shares the beauty of growth, acceptance, and change; building confidence, collaboration and community; and learning to love your life.
-Speaking on multiple topics, she shares the message of The Lady Alliance to inspire, empower, and motivate others.
+Speaking on multiple topics, she shares the message of the L.A.
+Foundation to inspire, empower, and motivate others.